aureliusenterprise/aurelius-atlas-documentation/docs/user-stories/cross-platform-data-governance.md

 know who is using the data and where it is being used to ensure all schemas and pipelines are adjusted accordingly.

+!!! tip
+    You can follow along with the scenario on the Aurelius Atlas demo environment.

+    <a class="btn btn-success" href="https://aureliusdev.westeurope.cloudapp.azure.com/demo/atlas/">Go to the demo</a>

 ### Step-by-Step Guide

 Start by searching for the table **NL1-HR-001** within the technical context.